 Current demands for animals and fish have become one of the most dominant influences on Earth in the 21st century.

 BRIDGING THE CHASM BETWEEN WORDS AND DEEDS

 Our food systems today on every continent have an extraordinary influence on our environment.
-Research by William Laurance of James Cook University, one of the world's most cited environmental scientists, shows that agriculture, including land cleared for grazing cattle, plantations of soy, canola, sugar cane and oil palm, is emerging as the number one driver of deforestation and threats to the beauty and diversity of the natural world.
+Research by William Laurance of James Cook University, one of the world's most highly cited environmental scientists, shows that agriculture, including land cleared for grazing cattle, plantations of soy grown to feed farm animals, canola, sugar cane and oil palm, is emerging as the number one driver of deforestation and threats to wildlife habitats.
 The meat, leather and milk industries have a greater impact on wildlife loss than palm oil.

 The ability of agriculture to play a role in climate change and the well-being of wildlife is enormous

-While modern agriculture is depleting our planet's natural resources and imperiling wildlife, forests and oceans in the most environmentally destructive century in history, important change can be brought through plant-based conservation agriculture — agriculture that builds effective carbon sinks, creates habitats for wildlife, and domesticates trees and plants on a large scale — a model for change that distinguishes between words and deeds.
+While modern agriculture is rapidly depleting our planet's natural resources and imperiling wildlife, forests and oceans in the most environmentally destructive century in history, important change can be brought through plant-based conservation agriculture — agriculture that builds carbon sinks, protects habitats for wildlife, and domesticates trees and plants on a large scale — a model that distinguishes between words and deeds and brings meaningful change.

 When land is harmed by agriculture, the effects can be severe and far reaching.